coriolisinstruments/EurorackModules/SnackBus_PSU/README.md

 # SnackBus PSU

 A small, easy to DIY, power supply for Eurorack modules.
 Designed to be used in a surplus Moog Mother-32 or DFAM skiff, utilizing the existing wall-wart and internal connector.
-You can also use it as a benchtop power supply for your eurorack breadboarding experiments.
+Add some spacers as feet and you can also use it as a benchtop power supply for your eurorack breadboarding experiments.

 *status:* build and tested